PAST EVENTS

 READ MORE HERE

-Cold Water Dip
+2024 Cold Water Dip

-Gabriel Byrne Lifts Voice for Finding Our Voices to Tune of $20,000.00!
+Actor Gabriel Byrne Lifts Voice for Finding Our Voices to Tune of $20,000.00!

-Gabriel’s Ode to Finding Our Voices in comments to the audience at his sold out event for us on March 9
+Gabriel’s ode to Finding Our Voices in comments to the audience at his sold-out event for us on March 9.

 “The work that Patrisha does here and her personal journey towards finding her own voice is absolutely inspirational.
 She went from a position of being powerless in silence and shame like every person who has ever experienced this awful form of abuse and she turned it into something that is by day by the day spreading all over Maine.